Lebanon Chamber promotes Jones

 “I love the outgoing part with the community,” Jones said.
 “It makes me happy to be out there.”

-Jones said chamber president Melanie Minter and vice president Andrea Wilke supported her in every step of her journey, along with former chamber president Sue Vanatta.
+Jones said chamber president Melanie Minter and vice president Andrea Wilke supported her in every step of her journey.

 “They’ve been huge,” said Jones, who said she is blessed to work with her sisters.
 “They recognize the things I do.”